kumarsanu2002/InternSeek/README.md

 # InternSeek Project Repository

 Welcome to the InternSeek project repository!
-This repository contains the source code for our awesome React.js application.
+This repository contains the source code for our awesome React.js app.

 ## Getting Started